neondatabase/website/content/docs/security/security-overview.md

 ## Security reporting

-We adhere to the [securitytxt.org](https://securitytxt.org/) standard for transparent and efficient security reporting.
+Neon adheres to the [securitytxt.org](https://securitytxt.org/) standard for transparent and efficient security reporting.
 For details on how to report potential vulnerabilities, please visit our [Security reporting](/docs/security/security-reporting) page.